Northern State Parkway: Changes since completion

-Service station proposal

-While long after designing the Long Island parkway system, Robert Moses constructed three stations along the Northern State Parkway.
+While long after designing the Long Island parkway system, Robert Moses constructed multiple service stations along the Northern State Parkway.
 One was located east of the Meadowbrook State Parkway interchange (exit 31A) in Carle Place, which was closed in 1986.
-The second was located in Commack, located west of CR 4, opened in the early 1950s and abandoned in 1985.
-The Commack station, which still stands, was proposed in 1989 by the Huntington town historian Rufus Langhans to save the station, which was in danger of being demolished, suggesting the station be declared a town landmark and possibly be a welcome center for the Northern State.
-However, at the time, the New York State Department of Transportation, was looking at all angles to what to do with the former gas stations.
+The second was located in Commack, located west of CR 4, which was abandoned in 1985.
+The Commack station, which still stands, was proposed in 1989 by the Huntington town historian Rufus Langhans to save the station, which was in danger of being demolished, suggesting the station be declared a town landmark and possibly be a welcome center for the Northern State Parkway.
+At the time, however, the New York State Department of Transportation was looking at all angles to what to do with the former gas stations.